Hom schemes for algebraic groups: Results over a field

 Using Theorem~\ref{theorem:closed-orbit}, one can adapt many of the results of \cite{BMR05} to non-smooth groups.
-As a simple example, if $k = \ov{k}$ and $G$ is a closed $k$-subgroup of a reductive $k$-group $H$ which is $H$-cr, then it follows from Theorem~\ref{theorem:closed-orbit} and Matsushima's theorem \cite[A]{Richardson-coset}, the reduced centralizer $Z_H(G)_{\rm{red}}$ is reductive.
+As a simple example, if $k = \ov{k}$ and $G$ is a closed $k$-subgroup of a reductive $k$-group $H$ which is $H$-cr, then it follows from Theorem~\ref{theorem:closed-orbit} and Matsushima's theorem \cite[A]{Richardson-coset}, the reduced centralizer $Z_H(G)_{\rm{red}}$ is reductive.\footnote{\cite{Richardson-coset} uses classical foundations as in \cite{Borel}, so for him a variety is identified with its set of geometric points; this accounts for the presence of the underlying reduced subscheme in this statement, which is missing from \cite{Richardson-coset}.}

-We now list a couple of simple corollaries of Theorem~\ref{theorem:closed-orbit}.
-The first two are known, but their existing proofs are complicated (and rather different).
+We now list a couple of simple corollaries of Theorem~\ref{theorem:closed-orbit} which are known, but whose existing proofs are complicated (and rather different).
 See \cite[3.3]{booher-tang} for another such result.

 \begin{cor}\cite[10.3]{Martin} Let $K/k$ be an extension of algebraically closed fields, and let $G$ and $H$ be smooth finite type $k$-group schemes such that there is no surjective $k$-homomorphism $G^0 \to \bGa$ and $H$ is reductive.
 If $f\colon G_K \to H_K$ is a $K$-homomorphism such that $f(G_K)$ is $H_K$-cr, then there exists a $k$-homomorphism $f_0\colon G \to H$ and an element $h \in H(K)$ such that $h (f_0)_K h^{-1} = f$. \end{cor}